tsgates/arch-wiki-markdown/wiki/Systemd.md

 > Get current targets

-The following should be used under systemd instead of runlevel:
+The following should be used under systemd instead of running runlevel:

     $ systemctl list-units --type=target